erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

   - Psychopathy
   - Machiavellianism
   - Narcissism
-overflow: hidden
+overflow-x: hidden
 #links:
 # - name: "Article (PDF)"
 #   url: "https://www.erinbuckels.com/uploads/EJPA.2020.on.SD4.pdf"
 # - name: "DOI"
 #   url: "https://doi.org/10.1027/1015-5759/a000602"
 ---
+## Description:
-**Description:** The SD4 is a brief (28-item) self-report questionnaire designed to assess the Dark Tetrad of personality: Machiavellianism, narcissism, psychopathy, and sadism.
+The SD4 is a brief (28-item) self-report questionnaire designed to assess the Dark Tetrad of personality: Machiavellianism, narcissism, psychopathy, and sadism.
 Items can be administered with or without the subheadings.

+## Instructions:
-**Instructions:** Rate your agreement with each statement using a 5-point scale:
+Rate your agreement with each statement using a 5-point scale:

 | Strongly</br>Disagree | Disagree | Neutral | Agree | Strongly</br>Agree |
 | :----: | :----: | :----: | :----: | :----: |